angular/angular/aio/content/guide/upgrade.md

 During the process you'll learn how to apply the steps outlined in the [preparation guide][AioGuideUpgradePreparation].
 You'll align the application with Angular and also start writing in TypeScript.

+This tutorial is based on the 1.5.x version of the `angular-phonecat` tutorial, which is preserved in the [1.5-snapshot][GithubAngularAngularPhonecatCommits15Snapshot] branch of the repository.
-To follow along with the tutorial, clone the [angular-phonecat][GithubAngularAngularPhonecat] repository and apply the steps as you go.
+To follow along, clone the [angular-phonecat][GithubAngularAngularPhonecat] repository, check out the `1.5-snapshot` branch and apply the steps as you go.

 In terms of project structure, this is where the work begins: